 We believe that grassroots, face-to-face engagement is the most effective way to deliver our messages to the people we know we need to reach.
 We have held over 100 engagement and outreach events across the country.

-These events include 30 public community engagement events to raise awareness of the Windrush Schemes, and 70 one to one surgeries to help people apply for documentation through the taskforce.
+These events include 30 public community engagement events to raise awareness of the Windrush Schemes, and 70 one to one surgeries to help people apply for documentation through the Windrush Help Team.

 These events have continued online during the coronavirus pandemic so that people can continue to access support and advice on how to apply for the Windrush Schemes.
-To date, we have held five online events with a further four planned in July/August.
+The next event is scheduled for 27 August.
 Further information on events is available at: https://www.gov.uk/guidance/windrush-engagement-events.